panchiniak/baremetal/README.md

-# Beremetal Vagrant/Ansible Project Handler
+# Baremetal Vagrant/Ansible Infrastructure and Applications Handler

-This document will guide you through the installation and usage of EMNIES Ansible Project Handler.
+This document will guide you through the installation and usage of Baremetal Vagrant/Ansible Infrastructure and Applications Handler.

 ## OS Requirement